-If the resumption of the copy process will lead to a period when the relationship is not consistent, you must specify the -force parameter when restarting the relationship.
-This situation could arise if the relationship had been stopped, and then further input transactions had occurred on the original primary of the relationship.
+If the resumption of the copy process leads to a period of time when the relationship is not consistent, you must specify the -force parameter when you restart the relationship.
+This situation can arise if the relationship had been stopped, and then further input transactions had occurred on the original primary of the relationship.
 Even though you use of the -force parameter in this situation, the data on the secondary is not be useful for disaster recovery purposes because the relationship is in an inconsistent state.